mykelalvis/FT/Traveller/WORKING/OTHER/Random Tables/Random Tables.md

 | 60 |A scruff y, down-on-his-luck panhandler asks the party for money or food.
 | 61 |The city is reeling from the high-profile takedown of a large cartel by a cybercrime unit.
 | 62 |Biotech scientists have formed a large enclave in the city, establishing many labs for their genetic engineering and human enhancement experiments.
-| 63 |Distinct cultural districts of the city pose challenges to visitors that may result in confl icts over local etiquette and protocols.
+| 63 |Distinct cultural districts of the city pose challenges to visitors that may result in conflicts over local etiquette and protocols.
 | 64 |A group of animal-like androids runs amok throughout the city, causing widespread chaos.
 | 65 |Criminals roaming the streets steal personal devices and hack data chips from pedestrians.
 | 66 |Street performers use holographic technology to create stunning illusions for passersby.